 Studies and reports by IEEE, NERC, DoE, and others are advancing discussions and efforts related to cybersecurity vulnerabilities in DER and potential attack scenarios.
 In this session, she showed their outcomes from three perspectives.

 New approaches are required for network monitoring of cyber-physical systems, including DER.
 Two joint research projects with Sandia National Laboratory were introduced.
 One is a new SOAR approach for DER, which takes data from multiple IDSs and blocks attacks.
 They say that the response time was demonstrated to be within 30 seconds in the testbed.
-The other is a Proactive Intrusion Detection and Mitigation System that specializes in photovoltaics.
+The other is a Proactive Intrusion Detection and Mitigation System that specialises in photovoltaics.
 This cyber-physical approach detects threats using both cyber network and physical power data.
 Furthermore, they have developed sensors that can be installed on both OT devices and IT assets.

-Finally, she mentioned establishing cybersecurity guidelines and certification programs for DER.
+Finally, she mentioned establishing cybersecurity guidelines and certification programmes for DER.
 While IEEE1547.3 is being revised, the California Public Utilities Commission is developing guides in a working group.
-I particularly paid attention to the certification system, as there is no certification for DER cybersecurity among numerous relevant certifications.
-UL Solutions (UL), a global safety science company and NREC are defining cybersecurity requirements for DER based on various industry practices, compiling UL 2941 "Outline of Investigation for Cybersecurity of Distributed Energy and Inverter-Based Resources," and aiming to establish security by design.
+I particularly paid attention to the certification system, as there is no certification for DER cybersecurity amongst numerous relevant certifications.
+UL Solutions (UL), a global safety science company and NREC are defining cybersecurity requirements for DER based on various industry practises, compiling UL 2941 "Outline of Investigation for Cybersecurity of Distributed Energy and Inverter-Based Resources," and aiming to establish security by design.
 The requirements will provide a single unified approach for testing and certification of DERs in advance of deployment.
 She called on the audience to participate as OT security experts for discussion based on consensus and effectiveness in industry.